wwce/google-cloud-vmseries-ha-tutorial/README.md

 We can now test the deployment by accessing the `workload-vm` that resides in the trust VPC network.
 All of the `workload-vm` traffic is routed directly through the VM-Series HA pair.

-1. Use the `SSH_TO_WORKLOAD_VM` output to open an SSH session to the `workload-vm` through the VM-Series firewall.
+1. Use the `EXTERNAL_LB_SSH` output to open an SSH session through the VM-Series to the `workload-vm`.
    ```
-   ssh paloalto@x.x.x.x -i ~/.ssh/vmseries-tutorial
+   ssh paloalto@1.1.1.1 -i ~/.ssh/vmseries-tutorial
    ```

 2. A script has been preloaded to the workload VM.
 Run the script to test the failover mechanism across the VM-Series firewalls.